-- 5) Instead of this routine, a system of equations Ax=b can be solved by calling both DM_VSCLU to perform LU decomposition of an unsymmetric complex sparse matrix A and DM_VSCLUX to solve the linear equation in use of decomposed results. - b.
-Example with zero boundary conditions on a cube and the coefficient $a=(a_1,a_2,a_3)$.
-The matrix in diagonal storage format is generated by the subroutine init_mat_diag and the portion in only its six lower diagonals are converted in compressed column storage format.
-The linear system of equations with an unsymmetric real sparse matrix A built in this way is stored into a complex sparse matrix and is solved.
+5) Instead of this routine, a system of equations Ax=b can be solved by calling both DM_VSCLU to perform LU decomposition of an unsymmetric complex sparse matrix A and DM_VSCLUX to solve the linear equation in use of decomposed results.

-The linear system of equations Ax=f is solved, where a matrix is built using results from the finite difference method applied to the elliptic equation
+The linear system of equations Ax=f is solved, where a matrix is built using results from the finite difference method applied to the elliptic equation with zero boundary conditions on a cube and the coefficient $a=(a_1,a_2,a_3)$.